nicholas-stancio/MrOMadness/README.md

 # About Me

-3rd year student at Prasetiya Mulya University with [Computer Systems Engineering](https://www.prasetiyamulya.ac.id/en/undergraduate-programs/s1-computer-systems-engineering/) Major <br>
+3rd-year student at Prasetiya Mulya University with [Computer Systems Engineering](https://www.prasetiyamulya.ac.id/en/undergraduate-programs/s1-computer-systems-engineering/) Major <br>
-I am currently working on a flutter project and also open for internship/freelance
+I am currently working on a flutter project and also open for an internship/freelance

 If you are interested, here is my profile:
 - Linkedin: [https://www.linkedin.com/in/nicholas-stancio-saka/](https://www.linkedin.com/in/nicholas-stancio-saka/)